kk-b/kkb.github.io/README.md

 ## Welcome!

+wassup
-welcome to my page! this is where I will be attempting to build my portfolio!
+this is where I will be attempting to build my portfolio!